 Doctors at Saint Francis Medical Center utilize a minimally invasive method known as an endobronchial ultrasound (EBUS) for diagnosing and staging lung cancer.
 Endobronchial ultrasound uses sound waves to gain a clear picture of the area around the bronchial tubes and biopsy the abnormal area with a small puncture to determine whether cancer is present and has spread.

-“Previously, we would use a bronchoscopy, which is a test in which we insert a camera into the bronchial tubes, to identify the lung cancer,” says Anand M. Venkata, MD, pulmonologist and critical care specialist, Saint Francis Medical Partner.
-“If the patient had lung cancer, he would be referred to a surgeon, who would make an incision in the neck and remove lymph gland specimens from the chest to determine whether the cancer has spread.”
+Previously bronchoscopy, which is a test in which camera is inserted into the bronchial tubes, was used to identify the lung cancer.
+If the patient had lung cancer, he would be referred to a surgeon, who would make an incision in the neck and remove lymph gland specimens from the chest to determine whether the cancer has spread.

 After the ultrasound biopsy procedure, the physician can determine the necessary course of treatment, which may include surgery, chemotherapy and radiation therapy.
 The extent of the treatment depends largely on whether it has spread to the lymph glands, and if those glands are confined to one particular area or if the cancer is in glands throughout the chest.
-“This information will help us decide whether we should use surgery or chemoradiation therapy to treat the cancer,” says Venkata.
+This information helps the provider decide whether surgery or chemoradiation therapy are necessary to treat the cancer.